SimFin/simfin/FUTURE.md

     unique within a single market (e.g. all tickers for market=us are unique)?
 Delisted tickers can be renamed XYZ1, XYZ2, etc. What about GOOG, is it an error it has the same ticker with two SIMFIN_ID's?

+-   **Thomas:** Merge financial data for GOOG and GOOG_OLD, so it is just one company in the database.
+Is it the same problem for other companies?

+-   <del>**Magnus:** Implement helper-function for calculating growth-rates and stock-returns.</del>

 -   **Magnus:** Implement some of the helper-functions on the wishlist.